MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Introduction

 This prompts us to rethink the paradigm of consistency regularization.
 Existing methods~\cite{adiga2024anatomically} propose uncertainty estimation, then discard unreliable predictions near the decision boundary.
 However, considering the issues of poor contrast and unclear edges in ultrasound images, this may compromise the stability of segmentation edge predictions.
 Therefore, we explore how to leverage uncertainty effectively, neither enforcing uniformity in all pixel predictions nor discarding marginal decisions.
-Inspired by clinical consultations, clinicians with diverse backgrounds may have varying levels of confidence in their judgments based on past experience.
-When disagreements arise, clinicians with high confidence can guide and enhance the confidence of those with lower confidence.
+Inspired by clinical consultations, clinicians with complementary domain expertise often exhibit region-specific confidence in segmentation tasks - where anatomical familiarity grants diagnostic certainty to particular areas while leaving others uncertain.
+During collaborative refinement, clinicians demonstrating high confidence in specific regions can guide and enhance the judgment certainty of uncertain areas through knowledge complementarity, mirroring how distinct diagnostic perspectives synergize to resolve ambiguities.
 Therefore, let us regard disagreements as a treasure to address the aforementioned issues.
 Moreover, there are two key issues to address: Firstly, how can we estimate uncertainty elegantly and robustly?
 Secondly, how can we construct two experts with different strengths?
 This is because uncertainty estimation requires evidence to support whether it stems from the model's inherent knowledge limitations.
-Additionally, constructing experts with different strengths depends on the varying sizes and locations of lesions in ultrasound images, necessitating both local and global receptive fields.
+Additionally, the development of expert models with complementary strengths necessitates the integration of two architecturally distinct branch networks (e.g., those focusing on global versus local receptive fields), which is motivated by the significant heterogeneity in both dimensional scales and spatial distribution patterns exhibited by pathological lesions or target organs in ultrasound imaging.